Comoros | Side

 1

-Heat oil in a pot.
-Saute sliced onion until golden.
-Add cardamom, cloves, cinnamon, and turmeric.
-Stir 1 minute.
+Heat oil and cook onion until golden.
+Add cardamom, cloves, cinnamon, and turmeric, then stir until fragrant.

 2

-Add rinsed rice and stir to coat with the spiced oil.
-Toast for 2 minutes.
+Add rinsed rice and stir so every grain is coated in the spiced oil.

 Toast 02:00